 That’s where sales enablement comes in.
 If you’re not familiar with the term, it basically means providing your salespeople with the information, the content, and the tools they need to sell more.
 However, this is easier said than done.

 This isn’t a one-off process, for one thing; you need to keep coaching them as business objectives change and new products and features are introduced.

 The easiest way to go about it is to use a sales enablement software – this facilitates the process for everyone involved: it’s easier to provide the information and the content needed in one place and your salespeople will be more productive with their time if they can get everything they need to sell from one place.

-You can try something like MindTickle, which puts importance on onboarding, sales training, and analytics.
-You can pretty much automate the entire coaching and onboarding processes by automatically assigning learning paths and using analytics to measure your team’s performance and find all of the ways that you can improve upon this performance.
+You can try something like MindTickle, which puts a lot of importance on onboarding, sales training, and analytics.
+You can pretty much automate the entire coaching and onboarding processes by automatically assigning learning

 Another good option is Repsly, a CRM tool with sales enablement features.
-You can use it to provide your salespeople with easy access to any information they need about prospects and customers, as well as to analyze their performance and track your sales KPIs in order to help you optimize your strategy.
+You can use it to provide your sales people with easy access to any information they need about prospects and customers, as well as to analyse their performance and track your sales KPIs in order to help you optimise your strategy.